Eslorex/Mass-MP4-Downloader-for-Youtube/README.md

 3. Input single or multiple URLs and press Enter twice.
 4. Done.

 Be aware that the method "At once" downloads them at once it it suppose to be.
-So ridiculous amount of video links can kill your internet if its not good enough.
+So ridiculous amount of video links can slow down your internet if its not good enough.

 # Possible modifications and rebuilding